baldeguer-riquelme/Npc_normalizer/README.md

 python MetaG_simulator.py --genome genome_paths.txt --out test --max_value 500 --min_value 1 --mu 5
 ```

-The output will include the simulated fastq metagenome, a pdf with the plot of the lognormal distribution applied, the list of genomes included in the metagenome and a log file.
-Check the latter if facing any issues.
+The output will include:
+1. the simulated fastq metagenome;

+2. a pdf with the plot of the lognormal distribution applied;

+3. the list of genomes included in the metagenome;

+4. a log file.
+Check it if facing any issues.